aamirWasi/Interview-Preparation-V1/README.md

 By not using await immediately, we’ve started all three tasks **without waiting**.
 The tasks run asynchronously and concurrently, which makes it possible to fetch all three sets of data simultaneously rather than sequentially.
 Only when we reach await Task.WhenAll(...) does the method wait for all tasks to complete, making the process highly efficient.

-### 🤔🤔🤔What if you add await before each of these method calls, like this:
+### 🤔What if you add await before each of these method calls, like this:
 ```c#
 var orders = await FetchOrdersAsync();
 var inventory = await FetchInventoryAsync();